Backpack Palsy – the Compression of the Long Thoracic Nerve

 Recovery Time and Treatment

 How long function takes to return might vary and there are different treatment approaches available.
-A surgeon may be able to harvest a small piece of ligament to fix the shoulder blade back against the rib cage so it never moves upwards again however physical therapy is usually required after surgery.
+A surgeon may be able to harvest a small piece of ligament to fix the shoulder blade back against the rib cage so it never moves upwards again however chiropractic care is usually required after surgery.

 Hi, I’m Michael; Chiropractor, Dad, science enthusiast, active weightlifter and keen sportsman.
 I work with busy and active people who are struggling with pain to find relief from their symptoms so that they can return to an active lifestyle, get through their work day and their workouts without having to pop a pill so that they can feel happier and healthier in their body.